 Chest Heart & Stroke Scotland – Improving the quality of life for people in Scotland affected by chest, heart and stroke illness.
 More info at www.chss.org.uk/supportus/fundraise-for-us/events/ride-the-north/- Contact Katie Jones 0300 1212 888 Katie.Jones@chss.org.uk

 Kayleigh’s Wee Stars – Providing financial support to families based in Scotland where there is a child with a terminal diagnosis.
 Contact Tracey Morris on 07808 211565 or via email@example.com

 Charlie House – Engaging in activities and projects which support children in NE Scotland with complex disabilities and life limiting conditions.
 Contact Donna Deans 01224 313333 firstname.lastname@example.org

 Befriend A Child – Supporting school-aged children who are growing up in and around Aberdeen in troubled and disadvantaged circumstances.
 Contact Claire Williams email@example.com or on 01224 210060

 Alzheimer Scotland – Providing a wide range of specialist services for people with dementia and their carers, including personalised support services, community activities, information & advice.
-For more info on 2018 places contact Isabel Quinn on 0131 243 1474 or IQuinn@Alzscot.org or visit https://shop.alzscot.org/pages/fundraising-events/ride-the-north-charity-place
+For more info on 2019 places contact Isabel Quinn on 0131 243 1474 or IQuinn@Alzscot.org or visit https://shop.alzscot.org/pages/fundraising-events/ride-the-north-charity-place

 Maggie’s Centres – Providing free practical, emotional and social support to people with cancer and their family and friends, including centres in Inverness & Aberdeen.
 More info on RTN places can be obtained from Paula Cormack on 01224 612914 Paula.Cormack@maggiescentres.org